hunterpayne/maven-unbound/README.md

 Things left to do before its 1.0 ready:
 * improve documentation
-* test RPM/deb/installer build scripts
+* test RPM/installer build scripts
+* make sure examples in the docs are in the unit tests too

 Nice to have: translating comments from XML to Hocon